-Note, however, that the client is not obliged to show this message.
+Note, however, that the client is not obliged to show this message or any banner message sent by the Tectia Server.
+See also blackboard for sending a banner message later during the authentication process.

 ''' <banner-message file="/etc/ssh2/banner-message"> This is the server banner message.
 If file attribute is set, this inlined text is ignored, and the file is read instead (like in this example). '''